 An AccessKey pair is required when you activate a backup client.
 The AccessKey pair is an identity credential.
 If an AccessKey pair of your Alibaba Cloud account is used, all cloud resources that belong to the account are exposed to risks.
 Therefore, we recommend that you use an AccessKey pair of a RAM user to activate backup clients.
 Before you back up data, make sure that a RAM user is created and an AccessKey pair is created for the RAM user.
 For more information, see Create a RAM user and Create an AccessKey pair for a RAM user.

-Step 1: Add a mount target
+Step 1: Create a mount target

-Step 2: Mount the NFS NAS file system
+Step 2: Mount the NFS file system

-Step 3: Create a file backup client
+Step 3: Create a backup client for files

 - Log on to the HBR console.

-- In the left-side navigation pane, choose File..
-On the On-Premises Backup page, select
+- In the left-side navigation pane, choose .

-Parameter Description Backup Vault Config Specifies whether to create a backup vault or select an existing backup vault.
-A backup vault is a repository used by HBR to store backup data in the cloud.
-You can back up data from multiple backup clients to the same vault.
+Parameter Description Backup Vault The backup vault where you want to store the backup data.
+A backup vault is a repository that HBR uses to store backup data.
+You can use a single vault to store backup data that is received from multiple backup clients.
 Backup vaults reside in different regions.
-You can only select or create backup vaults in the current region.
+You can select or create only a backup vault in the current region.

 - Windows 32-bit